This post may contain affiliate links.

 Take a look at Uccello’s mastery over perspective in the battle scene.
 Not just a painter but a mathematician, he understood perspective and foreshortening like no one else did, and was a key figure in shaping Renaissance art.
 Need I mention those velvety horses?

 Right next to the Uffizi Gallery is the Piazza della Signoria.
-In this art-laden square you’ll feel as if you’ve found the centre of Florence (and so has everyone else, so get ready to start feeling cranky).
+In this art-laden square you’ll feel as if you’ve found the centre of Florence.

 Here you’ll get a special treat – the exciting chance to see the faux statue of David not quite by Michelangelo!
-The real one is in the Accademia.
+As mentioned, the real one is in the Accademia.

 To understand the importance of the Piazza della Signoria, you need to step into the past.
 The piazza has been a pivotal point in Florentine politics and its deadly games of power for hundreds of years.